-- Members have access to the Delta Dental PPO or Premier networks.
-Should you decide to receive Dental care from a dentist who is not a member of the Delta Dental Premier or PPO networks, you will still receive benefits from your Dental plan, but your share of the cost will likely be higher than if you received care from a network dentist. - You may have to file any claims yourself. - Payment will be made directly to you unless your dentist agrees to accept payment from Delta Dental.

-- You must pay the applicable Coinsurance and the difference between the non-network dentists' charges and Delta Dental's payment for covered benefits. - 2) Delta Dental must approve permanent crowns for Covered Persons under age 16 in advance. - 3) Replacement of prosthetic appliances, dentures, crowns, crown buildups, post and core to support crowns, onlays and bridges are limited to once every five-year period.
-There is one exception: replacement of a bridge will be provided prior to the end of the five-year period if one or more abutment teeth are extracted. - 4) Orthodontic Services - Your Health Plan makes periodic payments for covered orthodontic services up to the benefit maximum over the entire course of treatment.
+- 3) Members have access to the Delta Dental PPO or Premier networks.
+Should you decide to receive Dental care from a dentist who is not a member of the Delta Dental Premier or PPO networks, you will still receive benefits from your Dental plan, but your share of the cost will likely be higher than if you received care from a network dentist. - You may have to file any claims yourself. - Payment will be made directly to you unless your dentist agrees to accept payment from Delta Dental. - You must pay the applicable Coinsurance and the difference between the non-network dentists' charges and Delta Dental's payment for covered benefits. - 4) Orthodontic Services - Your Health Plan makes periodic payments for covered orthodontic services up to the benefit maximum over the entire course of treatment.
 Your Health Plan will pay up to \$500 at the time of initial banding.
 Your Health Plan pays the balance of its obligation over the remainder of the treatment period.
-In the event you make payment in full at the time of initial banding, Your Health Plan will pay as if you are making periodic payments over the treatment period. - If orthodontic treatment begins before your Effective Date, Your Health Plan reduces its total allowance by the amount paid by a prior carrier, or the prior carrier is obligated to pay. - If your coverage ends during orthodontic treatment, Your Health Plan covers: - 1) the banding portion of the service only if the bands are installed before the date your coverage ends; or - 2) follow-up Visits if enrolled on the first day of the month when the Visit takes place.
+In the event you make payment in full at the time of initial banding, Your Health Plan will pay as if you are making periodic payments over the treatment period. - If orthodontic treatment begins before your Effective Date, Your Health Plan reduces its total allowance by the amount paid by a prior carrier, or the prior carrier is obligated to pay. - If your coverage ends during orthodontic treatment, Your Health Plan covers: - a) the banding portion of the service only if the bands are installed before the date your coverage ends; or - b) follow-up Visits if enrolled on the first day of the month when the Visit takes place.

 - 1) A Plan Year Deductible applies to routine primary and major Dental care services.
 Refer to the Benefits Summary Insert for the plan in which you are enrolled. - 2) Benefits for routine primary and major Dental services have Plan Year limits.
 Benefits for Orthodontic services have a lifetime maximum.
-Refer to the Benefits Summary Insert for the plan in which you are enrolled. - 3) Annual benefit maximums will not apply toward diagnostic & preventive services, primary services or major services for any covered member under the age of 19. - 4) Orthodontic maximum may be waived for dependents under age 19 if treatment is deemed Medically Necessary. - 5) If you transfer from the care of one dentist to another during a course of treatment, the Plan Administrator will only pay the amount it would pay to one dentist for the same treatment. - 6) If more than one dentist renders services for one procedure, the Plan Administrator will only pay the amount it would pay to one dentist for the same treatment.

-- 7) If Dental services for a single procedure or series of procedures cost more than \$250, it is recommended that your dentist submit a predetermination plan to Delta Dental before services are provided. - 8) By submitting a predetermination plan, you and your dentist will be informed of the total costs associated with the procedure(s), the exact amounts that will be covered by Your Health Plan, and the portion of the charges for which you will be responsible.
+Refer to the Benefits Summary Insert for the plan in which you are enrolled. - 3) If you transfer from the care of one dentist to another during a course of treatment, the Plan Administrator will only pay the amount it would pay to one dentist for the same treatment. - 4) If more than one dentist renders services for one procedure, the Plan Administrator will only pay the amount it would pay to one dentist for the same treatment. - 5) If Dental services for a single procedure or series of procedures cost more than \$250, it is recommended that your dentist submit a predetermination plan to Delta Dental before services are provided. - 6) By submitting a predetermination plan, you and your dentist will be informed of the total costs associated with the procedure(s), the exact amounts that will be covered by Your Health Plan, and the portion of the charges for which you will be responsible.
 A predetermination plan is not required by Your Health Plan but recommended when extensive Dental work is expected.
 A claim will not be denied for failure to obtain a predetermination plan.